CUTR-at-USF/transit-feed-quality-calculator/README.md

 A project that uses the [gtfs-realtime-validator](https://github.com/CUTR-at-USF/gtfs-realtime-validator) to assess the quality of a large number of transit feeds.

 When it runs, it:
-1. Fetches the URLs for all known GTFS-realtime feeds and corresponding GTFS data from the [TransitFeeds.com API](http://transitfeeds.com/api/) and downloads them each to a subdirectory
+1. Fetches the URLs for all known GTFS-realtime feeds and corresponding GTFS data from the [TransitFeeds.com GetFeeds API](http://transitfeeds.com/api/swagger/#!/default/getFeeds) and downloads them each to a subdirectory
 1. Runs the [gtfs-realtime-validator Batch Processor](https://github.com/CUTR-at-USF/gtfs-realtime-validator#batch-processing) on each of the subdirectories
 1. Produces summary statistics and graphs (*In progress - see [Issue #2](https://github.com/CUTR-at-USF/transit-feed-quality-calculator/issues/2) and [WIP Pull Request #3](https://github.com/CUTR-at-USF/transit-feed-quality-calculator/pull/3))*)